OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 Now consider a moving collector: *any* reference not found by GC is now incorrectly pointing to the wrong heap.
 Sneakily, a lot of the time, that's enough to work for longer than you'd think: we don't erase the old heap[^erase-old-heap], so it still contains valid data that you can mistakenly access.

-Consider a case where you can forget to update *some* pointers to the variable `foo`.
+Consider a case where you forget to update *some* pointers to the variable `foo`.
 You can do a `foo = false` operation only to have an `assert foo = true` work just fine shortly afterwards: because you accidentally wrote `false` to where `foo` *was*, on the old heap, while it's actually equal to `true` on the new, correct heap.
-And then if GC happens a second time and swaps both spaces again, your incorrect pointer to `foo` into what was the old heap is now a valid pointer into the current heap, but now to some random data in it and so all hell does break loose.
+And to bend your brain more, if GC happens a second time and swaps both spaces again, your incorrect pointer to `foo` into what was the old heap is now a valid pointer into the current heap, but now to some random data in it and so all hell does break loose.

-These bugs are why `debug_assert_valid_heap_ptr` (our macro mentioned much earlier that checks pointers point into the right heap) was made, and why it's a godsend.
+These bugs are why `debug_assert_valid_heap_ptr` (our macro mentioned much earlier that checks pointers point into the right heap) was made, and why I am proud to call it a dear friend.
 Adding it to `Deref` checks every pointer access and you can easily identify pointers you missed when scanning.

-The BC interpreter is mostly fine since it's stack-based and just about every `Value` ends up pushed on an easily-accessible self-created stack.
+The BC interpreter is mostly fine since just about every `Value` in it ends up pushed on an easily accessible custom stack.
 But the AST interpreter doesn't fare as well, since it was making extensive use of the Rust stack.
 As an example, here's how we dispatch a method with two arguments:

 ```rust
 impl Evaluate for TernaryDispatchDispatchNode {